darpangupta72/SimpleDB/ReadMe.txt

 		*simpledb.index.btree.BTreeLeaf.java

 	2) Changed insert(RID datarid) in simpledb.index.btree.BTreeLeaf.java to correctly connect the leafs.
 Original algo is correct for only equalTo queries.

+	3) Minor changes in simpledb.opt.TablePlanner.java to accomodate the change in simpledb.query.Term.java due to between queries.

+	4) In B-Tree indexing, the isSatisfied() function of simpledb.query.Term.java is called for only those tuples which have timestamps greater (later) than the earlier timestamp specified in the query.
+This ends when all the timestamps are less (earlier) than the latter timestamp specified in the query.